peesock/cli-tutorial/README.md

 ```

 glob matching: the `*` symbol is used to "glob match" for files, where * means any possible string of characters. if you run `ls *.png` then it will list all files ending in .png.

 what actually happens syntactically is the shell takes the list of files it found and inserts it directly into the command line. so `cp *.jpg Pictures/` turns into `cp cat.jpg dawg.jpg 'Andrew Jackson.jpg' Pictures/`.
 globs do not work inside quotes.

 ### Keybinds
-- UP/DOWN - go through command history
+- <Up>/<Down> - go through command history
-- TAB - completes command names, directory and file names, and if supported, command options. press tab once to complete if there's only 1 possible option, twice to see a list of options otherwise. very useful binding.
+- <Tab> - completes command names, directory and file names, and if supported, command options. press tab once to complete if there's only 1 possible option, twice to see a list of options otherwise. very useful binding.
 - ctrl-c - cancels the currently running command
 - ctrl-z - pauses the currently running command, can be resumed later with `fg` or `bg`.